RahulRamagiri09/pdcrApiDataMaskingUI/docs/Technical_Architecture.md

 ### 1.1 Project Overview

-The **PII Masking Tool** is an enterprise web application designed to protect Personally Identifiable Information (PII) by masking sensitive data when copying from production databases to non-production environments (UAT, Development, Testing).
+The **PII Masking Tool** is an enterprise web application designed to protect Personally Identifiable Information (PII) by performing **in-place masking** of sensitive data within a single database.
+The tool masks PII columns directly in the same table, schema, and database where the data resides.

 ### 1.2 Purpose